 Roasted red pepper hummus is a classic recipe, but if you’re looking for a new twist, try making it with white beans instead of chickpeas!
 White bean hummus is just as tasty and nutritious as a chickpea based recipe but easier to blend.
-Along with flavourful roasted red peppers, lemon juice, garlic, tahini and spices, this hummus recipe is the perfect healthy dip.
+With flavorful roasted red peppers, lemon juice, garlic, tahini and spices, this hummus recipe is the perfect nutritious dip.

 Sign up for the Veg Out newsletter to get vegan recipes and nutrition content from a Registered Dietitian!